No. 3 Georgia dominates 2nd half, beats No. 14 Vols 44-21

 THE TAKEAWAY

-Tennessee: An eight-game winning streak was snapped, and coach Jeremy Pruitt was denied a much-needed victory over one of the conference’s top programs.
+Tennessee: The Vols’ eight-game winning streak was snapped, and Pruitt was denied a much-needed victory over one of the conference’s top programs.
 The Vols’ rebuilding job still has a ways to go, at least when it comes to competing for an SEC East title.
-That second-half debacle is going to sting a while in Knoxville.
+Asked what his team needs to do to close the gap, Pruitt replied, “Don’t turn the ball over three times in one half.”

 Georgia: Bennett had some shaky moments, but certainly did enough to show that he deserves to hang on to the starting job.
 The defense is truly special, so the Bulldogs should be able to compete with most teams as long as the running game can produce some yardage and Bennett doesn’t make any major mistakes.